ravindraten/Covid19WorldStats/README.md

 # Covid19WorldStats
-Get Stats of Covid-19 cases
+Get Stats of Covid-19 cases world wide

 ## Get started
 You can start using my Bot by clicking here